-Interestingly, Eq.~\eqref{eq:Wd_omegas} is given by the integral of a metric, $\Lambda_{ij}=\gamma G_{ij}$, over the path traced by time evolution.
-This result provides a connection to earlier works on quantum thermodynamics~\cite{Sivak2012,Zulkowski2015,Scandi2019, Abiuso2020,Bhandari2020,Loutchko2022} that showed how such a geometric interpretation provides an operating principle to minimize dissipation for a given task: the trajectory spanned by the fields $\balpha(t)$ should follow a geodesic at uniform speed on the surface defined by $\Lambda_{ij}$.
-When $\gamma$ is nearly constant, this surface is described by $\bs = \frac12\sqrt{\gamma} \hat{\bd}$, such that $\Lambda_{ij} = \partial_{\alpha^i} \bs \cdot \partial_{\alpha^j} \bs$, see Fig.~\ref{fig:Commensurate}a.
+Here $G$ is the quantum metric in the parameter space describing the driving fields, $i$ and $j$ label coordinates in $M$-dimensional space and Einstein summation convention is assumed throughout.
+This constitutes the main result of our work, and connects to earlier works on quantum thermodynamics~\cite{Sivak2012,Zulkowski2015,Scandi2019, Abiuso2020,Bhandari2020,Loutchko2022,Alonso2022,Arrachea2023} that provide an operating principle to minimize dissipation for a given task: the trajectory of $\balpha(t)$ should follow a geodesic at uniform speed on the surface defined by $\Lambda$.
+When $\gamma$ is {nearly} constant this surface is described by $\bs = \frac12\sqrt{\gamma} \hat{\bd}$, such that $\Lambda_{ij} = \partial_{\alpha^i} \bs \cdot \partial_{\alpha^j} \bs$, see Fig.~\ref{fig:Commensurate}a.